-If you have disable\server\id\check set to TRUE, a user could request a group to which they do not belong.
-Setting VALIDATEGROUP to TRUE in the torque.cfg file prevents such a scenario (see "torque.cfg" Configuration File).
+If you have disable server id check set to TRUE, a user could request a group to which they do not belong.
+Setting VALIDATEGROUP to TRUE in the torque.cfg file prevents such a scenario (see " "torque.cfg" Configuration File" on page 383).